huang-sh/astk-doc/en/content/installation.md

 ...
 ```

-> Some R packages will fail to install, you could try to install package with conda.
+> Some R packages may fail to install, you could try to install package with conda.

 ## Docker installation